 Dr. Naviaux frequently says, “Our work is not about suramin, or any other single drug.
 Our research is aimed at discovering a completely new way to think about the cause and treatment of autism and dozens of other complex chronic disorders.”
 Suramin is just the first in a new class of drugs that will be synthesized to help regulate purinergic signaling.
 Unfortunately, the importance of ATP and related metabolites in regulating the symptoms of disease and the stages of the healing cycle has only recently been recognized.
 Each of the 19 different purinergic receptors have different functions, and new roles for specific P2Y, P2X and P1 receptors are still being discovered.

-The goal will be to find specific therapies that can bring patients with chronic conditions through the stages of healing discussed above.
-We envision creating a shelf-full of related drugs that can be matched to each patient and each disease.
-It is our hope that each success will lay the groundwork for more successes, and soon there will be a drug Renaissance that will create dozens of new tools that doctors can use to regulate the cell danger response and help patients heal.
+The goal will be to find synergistic therapies that can bring patients with chronic conditions through the stages of healing discussed above.
+By facilitating the exit from the arrested mitochondrial progression needed to complete the healing cycle, recovery from chronic illnesses currently considered incurable may one day be possible.
+We envision a shelf-full of related drugs, a toolkit of devices, and a suite of new autonomic balancing, cognitive and behavioral therapies that can be matched to each patient and each disease.
+It is our hope that each success will lay the groundwork for more successes, and soon there will be a drug, device, and therapeutic Renaissance that will create dozens of new tools that doctors can use to regulate the cell danger response and help patients heal.

 Systematic clinical trials

 - Autism spectrum disorder (ASD)

 - Treatment-Resistant Major Depressive Disorder with suicidal ideation

 - NARP, Leigh, and other Primary Mitochondrial Diseases

 - Post-traumatic stress syndrome (PTSD)

 - Post-chemotherapy cognitive impairment, fragility, and accelerated aging symptoms